Last updated: February 9th, 2018

 Receptiveness to feedback (willingness to accept constructive criticism and act on it).

 If you possess most or all of these traits, that’s a good sign.
 Keep this in mind if you land an interview for a UX position.
 If you don’t have much UX experience, play up the traits above to your advantage.

 Become a part of the community.

 Don’t be intimidated by members of the community who may know more than you.
 Generally speaking, people in the tech field are open and friendly.
 Introduce yourself and get to know them.

 Its okay to tell folks that you’re trying to get into UX, but don’t be a resume-shover.
 Don’t come across as desperate.
 You don’t want to be seen as someone who’s just using the community to find a job.
 Use this opportunity to form relationships.
 Form relationships now, even if the community can’t help you right now.
 Perhaps folks can help you make the right connection six months from now or two years from now.

 Find a mentor.

-I know a young woman here in the Philadelphia area who wants to become a UX designer.
+I know a young woman here in Philadelphia who wants to become a UX designer.
 She’s followed most of the advice in this article.
 She also took some of the UX classes I taught for Girl Develop It Philadelphia, a non-profit that runs affordable web design classes for women.
 She recently told me “Whether you know it or not, I consider you my mentor.”
 I was flattered that I’ve made such an impact on her.

 Get comfortable with teaching yourself new things.

 Soak up free content.

-There’s plenty of free content out there about what UX is, how it’s applied, and so on.
-UX practitioners are passionate people who love to share their thoughts on furthering the practice.
+There’s plenty of free UX content out there.
+UX practitioners are passionate people who love to share their thoughts on the practice.

 If you listen to podcasts, check out my blog post about my favorite UX podcasts.

 Most of the content is aimed at current practitioners, but check out the topics to see what interests you.
 You may want to start with these:

 - Content-first UX Design: What Video Games Teach Us About UX